Sildenafil: Marketing and sales

+The patent for Pfizer's Viagra sildenafil to treat erectile dysfunction expired in April 2020.

 Counterfeits

 Counterfeit Viagra, despite generally being cheaper, can contain harmful substances or substances that affect how Viagra works, such as blue printer ink, amphetamines, metronidazole, boric acid, and rat poison.

 Viagra is one of the world's most counterfeited medicines.
-According to a Pfizer study, around 80% of sites claiming to sell Viagra were selling counterfeits.
+According to a 2012 Pfizer study, around 80% of sites claiming to sell Viagra were selling counterfeits.

+An October 2023 release stated that erectile dysfunction medicines were the most seized drugs by the Interpol accounting for 22% of seizures.
+International networks may be active.